Teen Vision Concerns

 Referred to broadly as digital eye strain, this collection of symptoms can include blurry vision, headaches, or the feeling that your eyes are “tired.”

-There are two straightforward solutions for dealing with digital eye strain.
+There are two straightforward solutions for defending against digital eye strain.
 To the extent possible, teens and adults should limit their screen time.
-Second, you can purchase blue-light lenses that prevent the most irritating hues from reaching your retinas.
+Second, you can purchase blue-light lenses, which may help combat digital eye strain.

 Sun Damage from UV Rays